microsoft/PubSec-Info-Assistant/docs/deployment/client_credentials_flow.md

 ## Update App Registration

-> 1. Navigate to the 'App Registrations' on Microsoft Entra ID and search for your `infoasst-web-xxx`
+> 1. Navigate to the 'App Registrations' on Microsoft Entra ID and search for your `infoasst_web_access_xxx`
 >     * Save the Client ID and Tenant ID for use later.
 >     * Navigate to the 'Expose an API' blade and take note of the value for `Application ID URI`.
 >